anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is unwise to be too sure of one's own wisdom.
-It is healthy to be reminded that the strongest might weaken and the wisest might err.
+Quote: But what is liberty without wisdom, and without virtue?
+It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.

-By: Mahatma Gandhi
+By: Edmund Burke